Introduction

 Implications for Ministry and Credentialing

-The Abide University credentialing program validates expertise in pastoral theology and church leadership for ministry professionals.
+The Abide University credentialing program validates expertise in pastoral theology, church leadership, and biblical studies for ministry professionals.

 For ministry professionals seeking to formalize their expertise, the Abide University Retroactive Assessment Program offers a pathway to academic credentialing that recognizes prior learning and pastoral experience.